What Is a Double Negation?

-Here is a list of common negative words that have the power to make a sentence negative.
+Here is a list of common words that negate a sentence:

 Common Negative Pronouns